 Payment will be made via an electronic deposit directly to a regular checking or savings account.
 Payments will be made by the U.S. Department of the Treasury using the Automated Clearing House (“ACH”) electronic payment system.

 You will need to complete the “VCF ACH Payment Information Form.”
 You can download the form or you can call the toll-free Helpline and request a paper form be mailed to you.
-Complete the form by carefully following the instructions provided with the form, and mail it on the same day that you submit your claim.
-DO NOT upload the form to your online claim.
+Complete the form by carefully following the instructions provided with the form, and upload the completed form to your online claim.
 Note that you must complete and sign Section 1 of the form and a representative from your bank must complete and sign Section 3.
 The VCF requires that a bank representative sign the ACH form to verify that the bank routing number and your account number are correct.
 Any missing or incorrect information will delay payment on your claim.

 If you use an online bank, please contact your bank and ask about options for mailing or faxing the form to them.
 Your bank can also download a blank form and complete it on your behalf.
 You can work with your bank to determine the best way to complete the form.
 Please remember that a representative from the online bank must sign the form to validate the account information.
-Once the form is complete, you must mail the completed form directly to the VCF.
-DO NOT upload the ACH form to your online claim.
+Once the ACH form is complete, upload the form directly to your online claim.

 Payment will be made via an electronic deposit to a regular checking or savings account.
 Payments will be made by the U.S. Department of the Treasury using Automated Clearing House (“ACH”) electronic payment system.

 You will need to complete the “VCF International ACH Payment Information Form.”
-You can download the form which include directions for completing it, or you can call the toll-free Helpline and request a paper form be mailed to you.
-Complete the form by carefully following the instructions provided with the form, and mail it on the same day that you submit your claim.
-DO NOT upload the form to your online claim.
+You can download the form which includes directions for completing it, or you can call the toll-free Helpline and request a paper form be mailed to you.
+Complete the form by carefully following the instructions provided with the form, and upload the completed form to your online claim.
 Note that you must complete and sign Section 1 of the form and a representative from your bank must complete and sign Section 3.
 The VCF requires that a bank representative sign the ACH form to verify that the bank routing number and your account number are correct.
 Any missing or incorrect information will delay payment on your claim.

 If you use an online bank, please contact your bank and ask about options for mailing or faxing the form to them.
 Your bank can also download a blank form from the VCF website and complete it on your behalf.
 You can work with your bank to determine the best way to complete the form.
 Please remember that a representative from the online bank must sign the form to validate the account information.
-Once the form is complete, you must mail the completed form directly to the VCF.
-DO NOT upload the International ACH form to your online claim.
+Once the form is complete, upload the form directly to your online claim.

 Many law firms that represent VCF claimants have an agreement with their clients that VCF payments will be made directly to the law firm escrow account on behalf of the claimant.
 The VCF expects that the law firm will disburse the payment to you within 30 days of the money being deposited into the law firm account.

 If you are represented by an attorney and payment on your claim will be made to the law firm’s escrow account, your attorney will ask that you sign a VCF Client Authorization Form allowing the VCF to issue your payment to that account.
-This authorization must include certain specific information as outlined in the “Law Firm Payment Instructions” available on the “Information for Law Firms” page of the VCF website.
-The authorization must be sent to the VCF as an original document with an original signature.
+The VCF requires that you sign the Client Authorization with an original signature and your law firm is required to maintain the original, signed document in their files.
+Your law firm will upload a copy of the completed form to your claim.

 For Law Firms: please carefully review the “Law Firm Payment Instructions,” also available on the “Information for Law Firms” page of the VCF website, if your law firm has an agreement with the claimants you represent that VCF payments will be made directly to a bank account maintained by the law firm to hold and distribute proceeds obtained on behalf of clients of the firm.
 You must follow the specific instructions or payment may be delayed.

-When completing the VCF Client Authorization Form, your firm must carefully follow the instructions in order for the VCF to accept the completed form, including attesting to the accuracy of the information on the form, and maintaining an original copy of the form with the client’s original signature.
+The online claims system includes functionality to generate a pre-populated PDF version of the VCF Client Authorization Form for each claim.
+When generating the form from within a claim in the online system, it will be pre-populated with data pulled directly from the individual claim.
+Effective December 1, 2022, the only version of the form that should be used by law firms is the version generated from the online claims system.
+The form can be generated, completed, printed, signed, and uploaded to the claim.
+Your law firm must carefully follow the instructions in order for the VCF to accept the completed authorization, including attesting to the accuracy of the information on the form, and maintaining an original copy of the form with the client’s original signature.
 The attorney representing the claim must also complete and sign Section IV of the form.
-The completed form may be uploaded directly to the claim in the online system.
-The complete instructions are included with the form on the VCF website.
+The completed form should be uploaded directly to the claim in the online system.
+The complete instructions are included with the system-generated form.

 Each payment made to a law firm bank account includes the claimant name and claim number as part of the transaction record.
 You may need to ask your bank to provide this information to you if it is not easily visible as part of the transaction detail.
 Payments for multiple individuals will not be grouped into a single transaction, although your law firm may receive more than one deposit on the same day.
 Your financial institution should provide the details to you for each deposit made to your account.

 If you submitted a “VCF ACH Payment Information Form” and then changed your bank account, you will need to submit a new form (available on the VCF website) so the VCF has the current banking information for any future payments on your claim.
-Carefully follow the directions on the form and mail it to the VCF with a letter stating that it should replace the banking information currently associated with your claim.
+Carefully follow the directions on the form and upload the new form to your online claim with a letter stating that it should replace the banking information currently associated with your claim.

 If you submitted documents directing the VCF to pay your claim through your attorney, that instruction may not be changed once your claim moves to “Special Master Review” status in the online system.
 You may still remove or change the attorney associated with your claim for any future appeal or amendment.
 If your award is changed by that amendment or appeal and you submit new payment instructions, then the new payment instructions will apply to the payment resulting from the amendment or appeal and all subsequent payments.
 If you previously authorized the VCF to make the payment on your claim to an attorney and you remove the attorney from your claim, you must complete the “Change of Attorney Form” and submit the signed form to the VCF in order for the change to be made to your claim.
 Claimants should be aware that, regardless of how they receive payment from the VCF, they may continue to be liable for any agreement related to attorney fees as specified in the attorney-claimant contract.